tl;dr:

 Gentoo emerge --ask dev-lang/R

 On MAC, please follow the instructions on the R-Studio web-site.
 Or install the version from homebrew.
-These two will almost certainly be different versions, with different locations for packages.
+These two will almost certainly be/have different R versions, with different locations for packages.
 It is probably better to use only one of them (R-Studio or brew R).

 R packages